To sign up for our Public Policy e-newsletter, please email Karen@LRNow.org

 LRNow works with our elected officials and community leaders to advocate for good environmental policy at the local, state and federal levels.
 We invite you to subscribe to our Public Policy electronic newsletter by emailing Karen@LRNow.org.
 We also invite you to participate in a variety of programs on public policy issues that we offer throughout the year.
 We also welcome your participation in programs offered by our partners, Virginia Conservation Network and Choose Clean Water Coalition, at the state and regional level.

 Watch the E-News for the date and time of our fall Candidates Forum.
-The 2018 forum will include all of the candidates for City Council running for seats in the November, 2018 election.
+The 2019 fall Candidates Forum will include all of the candidates vying to represent us in the Virginia General Assembly House and Senate.

 Seismic Testing and Offshore Drilling for Oil and Gas